secretflow/spu/examples/python/ml/flax_llama7b_split/README.md

 Using the full Llama model for inference on SPU can take a significant amount of time.
 If only a portion of the model is passed through SPU to ensure privacy, it can greatly improve inference efficiency.

 - RAM Usage:
-Using the full Llama model for inference on SPU requires a large amount of memory.
+Using the full Llama model for inference on SPU requires a large amount of memory(more than 256 GB).
 Splitting the model can significantly reduce memory usage, making it available for use in hardware-constrained environments.

 2. Download EasyML library to support Flax-LLaMA-7B